GodderE2D/vipin/src/data/blog/csd-ctf.md

 # 📝 Foreword

 This is a more in-depth write-up & creator insight on how to solve the challenge Webhunt.
 Webhunt was one of the Daily CTF challenges at [Cyberstudent](https://discord.gg/cyberstudents) and my favorite one I made so far.
 Webhunt was a challenge where 3 parts of the flag were hidden around the website.
+Remember, if you want the full solution or a concise writeup, look in the projects tab of my website for a link to it as in this article I cover the general idea on how to solve it.

 # 🔍 Step 1 - Site Analysis